-Tuition scholarships are often awarded for up to 9 credit hours of graduate tuition, but may vary depending on the financial resources available to the department.
+Tuition scholarships are often awarded for credit hours of graduate tuition with first year students who complete applications by the deadline given priority.
+The tuition waiver is from a minimum of 1 hr, with 3 to 6 hr being more common; the maximum is 9 hr.
+The number of awards vary depending on the financial resources available to the department.
 These scholarships are usually awarded during the 1st year of graduate study.